Image: Alex Brown (CC BY 2.0) via Flickr

 American travelers have previously been restricted from visiting Cuba due to a US trade embargo, and while “tourist travel” is still prohibited, it is legal and safe for you to jet down to Cuba on a “general license”.
 This is simply a claim that you qualify for one of the 12 categories of authorized travel.

-Unlike having to obtain a physical piece of paper granting permission for travel, all a general license means is that the individual decides that their visit fits one of the 12 rules, meaning “the government is essentially now giving citizens the benefit of the doubt.”
+Unlike having to obtain a physical piece of paper granting permission for travel, a general license means that the individual decides that their visit fits one of the 12 rules.
+Essentially, the government is now giving citizens the benefit of the doubt.

-With US booking websites and online travel agencies now offering flights to Cuba from the US, all fliers will be required to do when booking is to check a box indicating what category they are eligible to fly under.
+With US booking websites and online travel agencies now offering flights to Cuba from the US, all you’re required to do when booking is to check a box indicating what category they are eligible to fly under.

 Categories for Authorized Travel to Cuba